Are you wondering what's the best wood for scroll saw?

-There are, of course, woods that are better than the others, but here are a few options we think would be great to consider for your projects:
+There are, of course, woods that are better to control than the others, but here are a few options we think would be great to consider for your cutting projects:

 However, cherry wood does not hold up well to excessive weight after completion of the project.
-It does have a nice rich color and an even grain that is easy to cut.
+Cherry wood also does have a nice rich color and an even grain that is easy to cut.
 Cherry does darken and may warp if it dries out.

-This wood comes from the only dark wood on the North American continent, and it offers a rich brown to a purple-tinted wood that has a grain with swirling patterns.
+Walnut wood comes from the only dark wood on the North American continent, and it offers a rich brown to purple-tinted lumber that has a grain with swirling patterns.

 When your project is built, you will find hickory is a durable and strong wood, which means it has a great weight capacity.
-It is difficult to cut, and, therefore, it may be best to steer clear of if you are a beginner.
+It is difficult to cut, and, therefore, it may be best to steer clear of it if you are a beginner.
 This also means it is hard on blades.

 Scroll Saw - Polywood

 Polywood is not traditional wood, but rather man-made materials.
 Still, it deserves some consideration.
 This material made its appearance in the '90s and is comprised of plastics of many varieties.

 Polywood is cut into blocks and straight planks to mimic traditional lumber.
 This is a replacement option for wood.
 Its design makes it is easy to be cut by your scroll saw, as long as it is no thicker than 2 inches.